Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 where

-- `multisig-code` - the value `0x1239` encoded as a [multiformats varint](https://github.com/multiformats/unsigned-varint) (`0xb924`),
+- `multisig-code` - the value `0x1239` encoded as a [multiformats varint](https://github.com/multiformats/unsigned-varint) (`0xb924`).

-- `codec-code` - a varuint encoded multicode of the signature algorithm (is the same as the code of public key), as specified in the [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv); custom algorithms have this value as zero (`0`),
+- `codec-code` - a varuint-encoded multicode of the signature algorithm (which is the same as the public key's code), as specified in the [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv).
+Custom algorithms have this value as zero (`0`).

-- `message-varbytes` - the signed data if embedded, or empty with a zero length,
+- `message-varbytes` - the signed data if embedded, or empty with a zero length.
 - `attributes` - signature attributes encoding.

 ```text